Your student voice

 Engage with your student community

-Explore what your student association will do for you and how you can get involved to have your say.
+Explore what your students association will do for you and how you can get involved to have your say.
 Become a class representative, develop skills, build important networks, volunteer to bring people together, or become a buddy.

 Structure